PhilipNzube/jigi_care/src/assets/icons/README.md

 # Icons Folder

-This folder contains all the icons used in the JijiCare app.
+This folder contains all the icons used in the JigiCare app.

 ## Structure: